Content Personalisation

 B. Analysis

-Once the data collection is over, you’ll need to analyse the data to find relevant content and check how to utilise it for successful and effective marketing action.
-This task has become much easier, thanks to the various CRM platforms.
-You may also need to access a data management platform to organise and segment your audience segments or audience’s data efficiently.
+Once the data collection is over, you’ll need to analyse the data to find relevant content and check how to use it for successful and effective marketing action.
+Thanks to the various CRM platforms, this task has become much easier.
+You may also need to access a data management platform to organise and segment your audience segments or audience data efficiently.

 C. Utilisation